gorodnichy/odLibrary/README.md

 # opLibrary

-OOR with R6 for open data Apps
+R Codes for opening and visualizing Open Data, using OOR framework with R6

+Can be used for easy (automated) building of Shiny Apps (such as Open Cadana Deaths Tracker)